syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 * The exception appointment should be a normal appointment and should not be created as a recurring appointment, since its occurrence is from a recurrence pattern.
 * The `RecurrenceExceptionDates` should be in a Universal Time Coordinates (UTC) time zone.

-### Create recurrence exceptions for custom appointment
+### Create recurrence exceptions for business object

-You can add the recurrence exception appointments and recurrence exception dates to the CustomAppointment or remove them from CustomAppointment, you can create a custom class `Meeting` with mandatory fields [RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) and [RecurrenceId](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceId).
+You can add the recurrence exception appointments and recurrence exception dates to the business object or remove them from business object, you can create a business object class `Meeting` with mandatory fields [RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) and [RecurrenceId](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceId).

 ### Delete occurrence from the recurrence pattern appointment or adding exception dates to recurrence pattern appointment

 You can delete any occurrence which is an exception from the recurrence pattern appointment by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentMapping.html#Syncfusion_UI_Xaml_Scheduler_AppointmentMapping_RecurrenceExceptionDates) property of the [AppointmentMapping](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentMapping.html) class which is used to map the exception dates to the schedule recurrence appointment.
 The deleted occurrence date will be considered as a recurrence exception date.
-To add the exception dates in the recurrence series of custom appointment, add the `RecurrenceExceptionDates,` `EventName,` `From,` `To,` `Color,` `RecurrenceRule` properties to the custom class `Meeting.`
+To add the exception dates in the recurrence series of business object, add the `RecurrenceExceptionDates,` `EventName,` `From,` `To,` `Color,` `RecurrenceRule` properties to the business object class `Meeting.`

 {% tabs %}
 {% highlight c# %}